Rob Turner

 Athlete

 Rob is a highly-decorated athlete who excelled in high school, college, and professional sports, earning contracts in the Canadian Football League, National Football League, and Arena Football League.
-Over fifteen years in the weight room and countless hours on the field provides him with insight into hard work, competing to win, facing adversity in sports, playing well with injury, preparing like an athlete, and achieving consistent, elite performance.
-This experience is invaluable for a strength and fitness coach.
+Over twenty years in the weight room and countless hours on the field provides him with insight into hard work, competing to win, facing adversity in sports, playing well with injury, preparing like an athlete, and achieving consistent, elite performance.
+This experience is invaluable for a strength professional.

 High School Athletics